 PREFERRED PROJECT BENEFITS

-- Long Term Solution ~ 20-year waste management plan (meets CalRecycle's 15-year disposal capacity requirement).
+- Long Term Solution ~ 20-year waste management plan (meets CalRecycle's 15-year disposal and newly adopted organics processing capacity requirement).

 For more information on this project please contact: